Were You Seriously Injured By A Faulty Product?

-Were you seriously injured when by a faulty product?
 You may be entitled to financial compensation.
-Call a reputable defective product lawyer in Georgia to find out.
+Call our reputable Georgia defective product attorneys to find out.

 You don’t have to go through this alone.
-A Georgia defective product lawyer at Monge & Associates could give you the peace of mind you’ve been hoping for.
+Our Atlanta personal injury lawyers at Monge & Associates could give you the peace of mind you’ve been hoping for.
 If we are able to take on your claim, we will work tirelessly to build a powerful case against the at-fault party.

-Continue reading to learn more about the different types of defective products claims and who might be culpable for your injuries.
+Continue reading to learn more about the different types of defective product claims and who might be culpable for your injuries.

 - Defective design